X

 |---|---|---|

-Choosing the right painkiller depends on the type of complaint and the individual risk profile.
-A blanket statement like "ibuprofen is better than paracetamol" falls short — both have clearly defined strengths and weaknesses.
+The choice of the right painkiller depends on the type of complaint and the individual risk profile.
+A sweeping statement like "ibuprofen is better than paracetamol" falls short – both have clearly defined strengths and weaknesses.

 |---|---|---|---|